Trusts

 Whether you choose a Living Trust or a Will Trust, it is a big decision, and it’s vital that you understand the differences between the two so you can make the most informed decision for your circumstances.

-A Will Trust allows you to appoint Trustees to manage and distribute your assets, finances, and investments, etc., upon your death.
+A Will Trust allows you to appoint Trustees to manage and distribute your assets, finances, and investments, etc., upon your passing.

 In comparison, a Living Trust UK allows you to place assets into Trust, which are managed during your lifetime and distributed by Trustees after you pass.

-Living Trusts can be a valuable way to protect your assets from care fees, divorce, bankruptcy, and even family disputes.
+Living Trusts can be a valuable way to protect your assets from divorce, bankruptcy, and even family disputes.

-Living Trusts can also bypass probate delays as Trustees are able to act immediately upon the settlor’s death, whereas Will Trusts can face delays of between 3 and 9 months in probate.
+Living Trusts don’t require a period of time waiting for a Grant of Probate for the assets to be sold, so bypass probate delays as Trustees are able to act immediately upon the settlor’s passing, whereas Will Trusts can face delays of 6 to 9 months in probate.

 Feature Living Trust Will Trust

-When it takes effect During your lifetime After death
+When it takes effect During your lifetime After passing

 Privacy Private throughout Public after probate